 We literally did nothing during our stay in Varadero, just rolled around on the beach, read books and watched the sunset.
 A time well spent, don’t you think?

-While in Havana, we bought Romeo y Julieta cigar and Varadero beach will always stay in my memories as the beach where we drank lots of rum and smoked a proper Cuban cigar.
+While in Havana, we bought Romeo y Julieta cigar and Veradero beach will always stay in my memories as the beach where we drank lots of rum and smoked a proper Cuban cigar.
 It was great.

 I also made a friend.
 The puppy was so cute I wanted to take him with me.
 But I don’t think his mum would have approved…

 Even though it wasn’t my favourite place in Cuba, when the time came to leave, it was a tiny bit sad.
 Just before checking out, I walked out on to the beach to catch a lovely sunrise.

 If you are planning to go to Varadero, it’s definitely a lovely place to be, but if you are looking for a luxury all-inclusive experience, book your room in a bigger chain hotel.
 Also check out Cayo Guillermo resorts and the amazing Playa Pillar.